TheRickyZhang/EmberLang/README.md

 # EmberLang
-This is a small-scale programming language I'm creating.
+This is a small-scale programming language extending from a course.
 It's pretty fire :3